 Design of Electrical Circuit

 Any electrical circuit has to be designed in an analog or digital way.
-All complex circuits require the application of special computer programs or conjecture techniques.
-Such as Piecewise-Linear etc., models.
-The designs of some of the important circuits are given below in a phased manner with diagrams:
+All difficult courses require the application of special computer programs or conjecture techniques.
+Such as Piecewise-Linear etc. models.
+The designs of some of the essential courses are given below in a phased manner with diagrams:

-An electrical circuit is an open circuit if no electrical current flows through the circuit due to the disconnection of electrical components or parts.
+An electrical circuit is an open circuit if no electrical current flows through the course due to the disconnection of electrical components or parts.

-If the circuit continues to flow continuously from the positive to the negative end without any interruption, then such a circuit is called a closed circuit.
+If the circuit continues to flow continuously from the positive to the opposing end without interruption, such a circuit is called a closed circuit.

-If all the circuit components’ positive and negative ends are connected to the source in the same way, then that circuit is called a parallel circuit.
-Electricity does not flow at the same rate through all the components of this circuit, so the voltage drop remains the same.
+If all the circuit components’ positive and negative ends are connected to the source similarly, then that circuit is called a parallel circuit.
+Electricity does not flow at the same rate through this circuit’s components, so the voltage drop remains the same.